MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 1. Open **Extension Overview** page of your listing.
 1. Click on **Unpublish** which unpublishes the listing from Microsoft Edge Add-ons.

-These steps remove the Extension from Microsoft Edge Add-ons, which means new users will not be able to find  and install your extension, but users who already have the extension installed may continue to use it.
+Your extension is now removed from the Microsoft Edge Add-ons store.
+Users who already installed your extension may continue to use it, but new users will not be able to find it.

 <!-- image links -->